ashie/BrowserSelector/README.md

   * `firefox`
   * `chrome`

+When the browser name is unspecified, `DefaultBrowser` or `SecondBrowser` will be used as described later.

 #### Regular Expression

 You can use also regular expression for hostname or URL patterns when you set